Skip to main content

 Checking updates for a recipe

-After you have executed a recipe, Jalapeno will create a .jalapeno/sauces.yml file to the project directory.
+After you have executed a recipe, Jalapeno will create a .jalapeno/sauces.yml file in the project directory.
 This file contains information about the executed recipes and their versions.
 If the recipe was executed directly from a Container Registry, the registry URL is also stored in the file for checking for new versions.
 To check the new versions for the recipes, you can run:

 jalapeno check